Fort Monmouth: History

+Original use

+As the original site of Monmouth Park, the land featured one of the premier racetracks in the United States.
+A larger, expanded track designed by David D. Withers opened on July 4, 1890, featuring a one-and-one-half mile oval track centered on what later became the installation's Greely Field, a 700 by 210 foot steel grandstand accommodating 10,000 spectators — reputedly the largest in the world at the time — and a luxury hotel fronting Parkers Creek.
+The complex encompassed 640 acres, nearly all of what would become Fort Monmouth's Main Post, and was touted as the largest racetrack complex in the world.
+The track attracted the celebrated figures of the Gilded Age, including financier and philanthropist Diamond Jim Brady, actress Lillie Langtry, opera singer Lillian Russell, oil tycoon John Warne "Bet a Million" Gates, tobacco magnate Pierre Lorillard IV, poet Alfred, Lord Tennyson, boxer James J. Corbett, and members of the Drexel family of Philadelphia bankers.

+Beginnings

 The installation began with the lease of a defunct Monmouth Park Racecourse (later re-opened at another site in 1946) by the Army for a training site for officers.

 The location near Eatontown, with rail sidings out of Hoboken and proximity to the port of Little Silver, was ideal.
 Known temporarily as Camp Little Silver, it was renamed Camp Alfred Vail shortly after in September 1917.
 The Chief Signal Officer authorized the purchase of Camp Vail in 1919.
 The Signal Corps School relocated to Camp Vail from Fort Leavenworth that year.
 The Signal Corps Board followed in 1924.
 In August 1925 the installation was granted permanent status and was renamed Fort Monmouth.
 It was named in honor of the soldiers of the American Revolutionary War who died in the Battle of Monmouth; aptly, it is also located in Monmouth County.
 The first permanent building was built in 1928.
 Other structures were built to house units the Army consolidated at Fort Monmouth.

 In 1928 the first radio-equipped meteorological balloon reached the upper atmosphere, a forerunner of weather sounding techniques universally used today.
 In 1938 the U.S. Army's first radio-based aircraft detection and ranging system (later called radar) was developed on post.
 A production model of this equipment detected the oncoming Japanese air attack on Pearl Harbor, but the warning it provided was discounted.
 In 1946 celestial communication was proved feasible, when the radar developed by the Project Diana team was used to bounce radio signals off the moon.

 During the late 20th century Fort Monmouth was home to the US Army Chaplain Center and School (USACHCS).
 Enlisted soldiers, non-commissioned officers (NCOs) and officers training to become Chaplain Assistants and Chaplains were trained at Fort Monmouth.